Improving your credit score

 How to improve your credit score

-Your credit score is based on the information in your credit report, so by checking your credit report, making sure you pay bills on time and managing credit cards responsibly, you’ll start to see your credit score improve.
+Your credit score is based on the information in your credit report, so by checking your credit report, paying your bills on time and managing credit cards responsibly, you’ll start to see your credit score improve.

 Steps to improve your credit score

 - Check Your Credit Report – Credit score improvement begins with your credit report.
-If you haven't already, request a free copy of your credit report and check it for errors.
-Your credit report contains the data used to calculate your credit rating and - while credit providers and credit reporting bodies must take steps to get things right - there's still a chance that it may contain errors.
+You can request a free credit report every three months, and you should check it regularly for errors.
+Your credit report contains the information used to calculate your credit score and - while credit providers and credit reporting bodies must take steps to get things right - there's still a chance that it may contain errors.
 In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the credit limits for each of your open accounts is correct.
-If you find errors on any of your reports, dispute them with the credit reporting agencies or credit providers.
+If you find errors on any of your reports, dispute them with the credit reporting bodies or credit providers.

 Credit score websites